srph/e-dental/readme.md

 ### Author's Note

 Upon creation, I was given ~7 hours to write the code while dealing with unfamiliarity (I haven't successively wrote PHP code for months) with code and table structure, and business logic [while considering the timeline and student's skills].
-I am not trying to consent students to pay for their projects, but this was made due to the problems that arose.
+I am not trying to consent students to pay for their projects, but this was *commissioned* due to various confidential issues.

-Plus, do not read this shit for Best Practices.
+Plus, do not read this shit for *Best Practices™* .
 Thanks.

 ## Building